 View this post on Instagram

 EDIT: MUCH MORE HAS COME TO LIGHT.
-TO READ THE OTHER ACCOUNTS THAT CAME TO LIGHT, REFER TO MY HIGHLIGHTS & @diet_prada‘s ENTITLED “PREDATOR” *Please refer to articles on this by the NYT, BBC, Dazed & more on this topic.
+TO READ THE OTHER ACCOUNTS, REFER TO MY HIGHLIGHTS & @diet_prada‘s ENTITLED “PREDATOR” *articles on this by the NYT, BBC, Dazed & more on this topic are avail online.
 It reached international news and exposed predatory behavior by other photographers as well, up to some serious charges of human trafficking. . . .
 Well, here goes nothing.
 Since posting on my story, I’ve received hundreds of messages outlining similar nightmarish situations with this gross dude.
 Swipe to the 10th slide to read just one of them.
 I’m obviously not posting this on my feed because I think it’s going to help my career (quite the opposite), but because it needs to be exposed, simple as that. @timur you’ve had your fun and it’s over.

 In an interview with FN as well as on her Instagram account, Bowman accused Emek of assaulting her in a hotel room when she was 19.
 She said she came forward after seeing DP’s “super triggering” posts about Hyde.
 It’s thanks to Diet Prada, she added, that her story gained traction.
 In light of the allegations, she said, Getty Images informed her of its decision not to work with Emek going forward.
 (Getty has not responded to requests for comment.)